Sallie Mae Review: Private Student Loans for Every Level of Higher Education

 Another way to pause payments is to put your loan into forbearance.
 This option is available if you’re experiencing financial difficulties.
 You can apply for forbearance in three-month increments for a total of 12 months.
 Interest will accrue, and you might have to make a payment first, which will go toward your loan balance.

-A couple more unique perks of borrowing from Sallie Mae:
+Some special perks of borrowing from Sallie Mae:

 - Free access to quarterly FICO credit scores